-- The Linnean Society of London incl. the Linnean Collections and Library - Optional visit to Maggs Bros.
-Ltd dealers of rare books and manuscripts since 1853 whose botanical, zoological and library collections have been in its keeping since 1829.
+Following time at leisure for lunch, we enjoy a private tour of The Linnean Society of London in Burlington House, Piccadilly.
+Founded in 1788 by Sir James Edward Smith (1759-1828), it is the world's oldest active biological society and takes its name from the Swedish naturalist and taxonomist Carl Linnaeus (1707-1778) whose botanical, zoological and library collections have been in its keeping since 1829.
 It was at a meeting of the Society in 1858 that papers from Charles Darwin and Alfred Russel Wallace outlining the theory of evolution by natural selection were first presented.
 Our tour will include visits to the Meeting Room, the fascinating Linnaean Collections and the grand Reading Room of the Library to view some of its treasures.